enocol/Task-Manager/README.md

 - Create a new task by providing details such as title, description, and Date due and priority of the task.
 - Modify existing Task to update information such as title, description, date due its status and priority.
 - Mark mark task as completed
-- Be able to remove only task that are marked as completed
+- Be able to delete a task

 ## Features
 __Sign in / registration :__